 "So we designed an app for the cell phone and the tablet that in a few clicks allowed them to make formalities and notes.
 This reduced by 65% the time officers spent making reports," he explained.
 As part of this digital transformation in which they participated, 90% of road traffic reports were made online, and 1,100 crime reports were recorded digitally per week.
 Then Schneider analyzed the principles that should be given in the framework of any innovative process that wants to do in an agency or company.

 It is not only necessary to take into account long-term projections, but also to contemplate plans that can be acted upon in the short term and that can be measured in terms of savings, efficiency, and other impacts they will have.

 Autonomy and more horizontal structures.

-"It is necessary to generate autonomous teams with the possibility of deciding on the basis of clear objectives".
+"It is necessary to generate autonomous teams with the possibility of deciding based on clear objectives".
 In this sense, Schneider stressed that it is necessary to put aside the anachronistic model of vertical hierarchy with a boss who says what to do and does not give autonomy or decision-making capacity to his team.

-There has to be transparency in the objectives and communicate them clearly to the team so that they know where they stand and where they want to go.
+There has to be transparency in the objectives and communication with them clearly to the team so that they know where they stand and where they want to go.

 "The digital transformation starts from the base of encouraging oneself to try and therefore opens up the possibility of failure.
 If we don't fail, it's because we're not changing enough, we're staying in the status quo and we're not innovating enough," he said, making it clear that these failures must occur within a planning framework.